 Berger, R., Quiros, L. and Benavidez-Hatzis, J.R., 2018.
 The intersection of identities in supervision for trauma-informed practice: Challenges and strategies.
 The Clinical Supervisor, 37(1), pp.122-141.

 Brockie, T.N., Dana-Sacco, G., Wallen, G.R., Wilcox, H.C. and Campbell, J.C., 2015.
 The relationship of adverse childhood experiences to PTSD, depression, poly-drug use, and suicide attempt in reservation-based Native American adolescents and young adults.
-American journal of community psychology, 55(3-4), pp.411-421.
+American Journal of Community Psychology, 55(3-4), pp.411-421.

 Brown, S.M. and Shillington, A.M., 2017.
 Childhood adversity and the risk of substance use and delinquency: The role of protective adult relationships.
 Child Abuse & Neglect, 63, pp.211-221.